-Although the exceptional measures adopted in Portugal to mitigate the effects of the covid-19 pandemic – notably standstills and moratoria on loans, court recesses, suspension of legal proceedings and procedural deadlines – naturally caused a decline in the number of this year's significant case-law, some relevant cases must still be mentioned.
+Although the exceptional measures adopted in Portugal to mitigate the effects of the covid-19 pandemic – notably standstills and moratoria on loans, court recesses, suspension of legal proceedings and procedural deadlines – naturally caused a decline in the number of this year's significant case law, some relevant cases must still be mentioned.

 The resolution measure applied to Banco Espírito Santo and to Banif continues to be a topic of discussion and disputes, either involving said banks or the BP and their clients, or both.

-Moreover, several claims against Banco Espírito Santo and Banif, for breach of duties of financial intermediaries regarding the information to be provided to investors, the obligation to assess the adequacy of some transactions, and the prohibition of conflict of interests were brought before Portuguese courts.
-In this regard, courts tend to protect unqualified investors and to adopt stringent approach towards financial intermediaries.
-Indeed, courts frequently hold financial intermediaries liable for damages caused to their clients when they fail to prove diligence in providing complete, up-to-date and reliable information necessary to raise awareness about the risks involved in the investments, for an informed and reasoned decision making by the investor is to be made to the credit institution.
-The claimant must, however, demonstrate that the other requirements for civil liability, (e.g., the casual link between the breach of duties and the damages) are verifiable.
+Moreover, several claims against Banco Espírito Santo and Banif, for breach of duties of financial intermediaries regarding the information to be provided to investors, the obligation to assess the adequacy of some transactions, and the prohibition of conflict of interests, were brought before Portuguese courts.
+In this regard, courts tend to protect unqualified investors and to adopt a stringent approach towards financial intermediaries.
+Indeed, courts frequently hold financial intermediaries liable for damages caused to their clients when they fail to prove diligence in providing complete, up-to-date and reliable information necessary to raise awareness about the risks involved in the investments, for informed and reasoned decision making by the investor is to be made to the credit institution.
+The claimant must, however, demonstrate that the other requirements for civil liability (e.g., the casual link between the breach of duties and the damages) are verifiable.

 Recent legislative developments